Vic Wise: Freedom Ruck Founder & Rucker

 Recently, Jimm married one of Freedom Ruck’s leading wing women, Kelly Reeder.
 The two are ready to be reunited with the Freedom Ruck family and walk proudly with the flag.

-Robert Davies: Friend, Freedom Ruck East Coast & Team RWB
+Robert Davies: Friend, Freedom Rucker & Team RWB

 Robert lives in Fredericksburg, VA with his wife, son, and daughter.
 Participating in athletic events with Team RWB is a passion for Robert.

 Robert works as a DoD civilian with the United States Marine Corps, working alongside uniformed Marines to buy or build all assets that the ground warriors need to overcome the enemy.